alezost/make-color.el/README.md

 1. (Optional) Select any region (it will be used as a sample, so you may want to select a colorful text, for example a piece of elisp code).
-2. `M-x macol-make-color` or `M-x macol-switch-to-buffer` to make a buffer in `macol-mode`.
+2. `M-x make-color` or `M-x make-color-switch-to-buffer` to make a buffer in `make-color-mode`.
 3. (Optional if *step 1* was omitted) Select a text a color of which you want to change and press <kbd>n</kbd> (stands for "**n**ew probing region").
 4. Press keys to change a color of the probing region (see [below](#key-bindings)).

-Macol buffer is not read-only, so you can "cut and paste" (I mean "kill and yank") text there as usual, as well as undo the changes.
+MakeColor buffer is not read-only, so you can "cut and paste" (I mean "kill and yank") text there as usual, as well as undo the changes.

 ### Key bindings

-Key bindings in `macol-mode` (can be explored with <kbd>C-h m</kbd>):
+Key bindings in `make-color-mode` (can be explored with <kbd>C-h m</kbd>):

 - <kbd>r</kbd>/<kbd>R</kbd>, <kbd>g</kbd>/<kbd>G</kbd>,
   <kbd>b</kbd>/<kbd>B</kbd> – decrease/increase red, green, blue